April - May, 2025

 Students with no previous background in Japanese should complete core curriculum Level 1 before enrolling in a Conversational course.
 If you have previous background in Japanese and are unsure of which Conversational level is right for you, please take a look at the sample materials for each class linked in the course descriptions, or the Level Guide (Conversational Levels).

-More course options at all levels will be offered in the upcoming 10-week semester.
+More course options at all levels will be offered in the upcoming 10-week session.

 Select a level to learn more.